loopbackio/strong-error-handler/README.md

 -  For Accepts header `json` or `application/json`, the response content type is JSON.
 -  For Accepts header `html` or `text/html`, the response content type is HTML.
+-  For Accepts header `xml` or `text/xml`, the response content type is XML.

-*There are plans to support other formats such as Text and XML.*
+*There are plans to support other formats such as Plain-text.*

 ## Options